Castle Blankenstein

 The Isenberg rises out of the Ruhraue with the impressive ruins of Isenberg Castle and beautiful views of the Ruhr valley.
 Built in 1200 by Count Arnolds von Altena, the 240-metre-long castle is now Hattingen's oldest and most important archaeological testimony to the High Middle Ages and one of the largest castle ruins in Germany.
 It was almost completely destroyed as early as 1225 after the lord of the castle, Count Friedrich von Isenberg, murdered the Archbishop of Cologne.
 In 1858, court architect Max Joseph Custodis built the classicist Haus Custodis in the middle of the castle ruins, where the "Verein zur Erhaltung der Isenburg e.V." now runs the castle museum.

-Wasserburg Haus Kemnade
+Wasserburg House Kemnade

 Not far from Blankenstein Castle, near the Kemnader Reservoir, lies the picturesque 16th/17th century moated castle of Haus Kemnade.
 The well-preserved castle complex was rebuilt after a devastating fire in 1589 and has a collection of baroque furnishings, including ornate fireplaces and wooden ceiling ornaments.
 Also discover 1,800 instruments and music boxes from the 16th to 20th centuries in the Grumbt collection of musical instruments, one of Germany's largest collections of money boxes in the Kennade treasury, the farmhouse museum and a bee museum.